ashwinvis/phd-thesis/chapter_01_swe_toy_model.md

 observed energy spectra in the atmosphere [@NastromGage1985] ](imgs/cascade.pdf){#fig:cascade}

-Nowadays, it is largely agreed upon that the -3 spectra in the _synoptic_ scales (typically, for wavelengths over a thousand kilometres) are characterized by Kraichnan-type turbulence, with a constant enstrophy flux cascading downscale.
+Nowadays, it is understood that the -3 spectra in the _synoptic_ scales (typically, for wavelengths over a thousand kilometres) are characterized by Kraichnan-type turbulence, with a constant enstrophy flux cascading downscale.
 The left plot of @fig:cascade shows how Kraichnan